+386 51 66 85 99 info@ski-touring.com

 Ski touring insurance

 We advise specialist mountaineering insurance for ski touring.
 Tourist insurance covers only travel and skiing on groomed ski slopes or you are insured up to a height of 3000 m.
 PZS card or with membership in PZS you are also accidentally insured in the mountains up to a height of 6500 m.
 The insurance is also suitable for the needs of touring skiing.
-You can read more about insurance here …
+For truly carefree ski touring, we recommend insurance via the Alpenverein.
+More about Alpenverein …

 Leave a Reply